kessiezhang/Hotel_Reviews_Analysis/README.md

 ### Data:
 https://www.cs.cmu.edu/~jiweil/html/hotel-review.html

-I got this dataset from a PhD NLP researcher’s website.
+I got this dataset from an NLP researcher Jiwei Li's website.
 He webscrapped 878,561 reviews from 4333 hotels crawled from TripAdvisor.
 Since it might take a long time to run the model, I narrow my scope down, and only look at the reviews from Seattle hotels.